-This topic provides an overview of how control developers implement UI Automation providers.
-It includes the following sections.
+This topic provides an overview of how control developers implement UI Automation providers, particularly for controls in Windows Forms and Win32 windows.

 This section provides brief explanations of some of the key concepts you need to understand in order to implement UI Automation providers.

-UI Automation elements are pieces of the UI—typically windows or controls—that are visible to UI Automation clients.
+UI Automation elements are pieces of user interface (UI) that are visible to UI Automation clients.
 Examples include application windows, panes, buttons, tooltips, list boxes, and list items.

-UI Automation elements are exposed to clients as a tree.
+UI Automation elements are exposed to clients as a UI Automation tree.
 UI Automation constructs the tree by navigating from one element to another.
-Navigation is enabled by the provider for each element.
-Each element can point to its own parent element, its sibling elements, and its first and last child elements.
+Navigation is enabled by the providers for each element, each of which may point to a parent, siblings, and children.

-A client can see the UI Automation tree in three principal views, as described in the following table:
+A client can see the UI Automation tree in three principal views, as shown in the following table.

 It is the responsibility of the provider implementation to define an element as a content element or a control element.
 Control elements may or may not also be content elements, but all content elements are control elements.

-Win32 container controls such as list boxes and tree-view controls are considered to be frameworks because they contain their own code for rendering child items and performing hit-testing on them.
-By contrast, a WPF list box is not a framework, because the rendering and hit-testing is being handled by the containing window.
+Win32 container controls such as list boxes and tree views are considered to be frameworks, because they contain their own code for rendering child items and performing hit-testing on them.
+By contrast, a WPF list box is not a framework, because the rendering and hit-testing is being handled by the containing WPF window.

 The UI in an application can be made up of different frameworks.
-For example, an HWND in an application might contain Dynamic HTML (DHTML) which in turn can contain a component such as a combo box in an HWND.
+For example, an HWND application window might contain Dynamic HTML (DHTML) which in turn contains a component such as a combo box in an HWND.

-A complete subtree of elements from a particular framework is called a fragment.
+A fragment is a complete subtree of elements from a particular framework.
 The element at the root node of the subtree is called a fragment root.
 A fragment root does not have a parent, but is hosted within some other framework, usually a Win32 window (HWND).

 The root node of every fragment must be hosted in an element, usually a Win32 window (HWND).
 The exception is the desktop, which is not hosted in any other element.
 The host of a custom control is the HWND of the control itself, not the application window or any other window that might contain groups of top-level controls.